Does VW’s spacious family-friendly EV, the ID.5, have enough to rival the slightly smaller ID.4?

 Verdict

-The VW ID.5 was a really nice place to be and if you plan to use it as a family car, it’s easy to see how it could be supremely versatile and practical.
+The VW ID.5 was a really nice place to be and if you plan to use it as a family car, it’s easy to see how it could be a perfect choice.

-There’s oodles of space in the back for passengers and the boot space is generous enough.
-With a decent range and competitive charge times, it is up there with the most compelling electric car lease deals to consider.
+There’s oodles of space in the back for passengers, and the boot space is generous enough.
+With a decent range and competitive charge times, it’s up there with the most compelling electric car lease deals to consider.

 Its technology is fiddly, there’s no doubt about it.
 However, our time with the ID.5 was short lived.
 If we were to live with the vehicle for a prolonged period, our feelings here would no doubt change.